v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/create-test-tune-dlp-policy.md

 Another option is to simply increase the instance count, so that a low volume of driver's licenses is only detected when there are multiple instances.

 ![Option to edit the instance count](media/DLP-create-test-tune-edit-instance-count.png)

+In addition to changing the instance count, you can also adjust the match accuracy (or confidence level).
+If your sensitive information type has multiple patterns, you can adjust the match accuracy in your rule, so that your rule matches only specific patterns.
+For example, to help reduce false positives, you can set the match accuracy of your rule so that it matches only the pattern with the highest confidence level.
+Understanding how confidence level is calculated is a bit tricky (and beyond the scope of this post), but here's a good explanation of [how to use confidence level to tune your rules](https://docs.microsoft.com/en-us/office365/securitycompliance/data-loss-prevention-policies#match-accuracy).

+Finally, if you want to get even a bit more advanced, you can customize any sensitive information type -- for example, you can remove "Sydney NSW" from the list of keywords for [Australian Driver's License](https://docs.microsoft.com/en-us/office365/securitycompliance/what-the-sensitive-information-types-look-for#australia-drivers-license-number), to eliminate the false positive triggered above.
+To learn how to do this by using XML and PowerShell, see this topic on [customizing a built-in sensitive information type](customize-a-built-in-sensitive-information-type.md).

 ## Turn off a DLP policy